 Tissue donation is when other parts of the body (e.g., bone, skin, eye components) are removed and transplanted into another person.

 Organ donation typically takes place after a person dies suddenly and unexpectedly due to a severe brain injury.
 Certain organs, like a kidney, can be donated by a person who is still alive.

 Over 700 Albertans are currently on transplant waitlists.
 Over 4,500 Canadians are waiting for life-saving transplants, with many others on waitlists for life-enhancing tissue transplants.

 How to decide

-There is no right or wrong answer – your decision is based on personal beliefs and values.
+There is no right or wrong answer – your decision is based on personal preferences.

 It is important to discuss this question in advance with close friends and family.
 If you choose to become a donor, let them know.

 Even if you have registered to be a donor, a family member will still be asked to sign a consent form saying that they have been informed about, and agree with, the donation process.

 Hi, my name is Yoshi and I just turned fifty.
 Yes, I know, fifty is the new forty and all that, but this number feels like a big one, and it’s got me thinking about my future care.